abdvlla/problem-pool-react/README.md

+# Problem pools
+## Private website created for employer

+> [!IMPORTANT]
-# Make sure you have Node.js and npm installed on your machine.
+>  Make sure you have Node.js and npm installed on your machine before proceeding.

-## Steps:
+## Steps to clone and use:
 1. Open terminal (Terminal -> New Terminal)
 2. type "cd server"
 3. type "npm i"